RyannDev/progpow/doc/README.md

-ALQO Core
+cosmitto Core
 =====================

 Setup
 ---------------------
-[ALQO Core](http://alqo.org/wallet) is the original ALQO client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ALQO transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[cosmitto Core](http://cosmitto.org/wallet) is the original cosmitto client and it builds the backbone of the network.
+However, it downloads and stores the entire history of cosmitto transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ALQO on your native platform.
+The following are some helpful notes on how to run cosmitto on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/alqo-qt (GUI, 32-bit) or bin/32/alqod (headless, 32-bit)
+- bin/32/cosmitto-qt (GUI, 32-bit) or bin/32/cosmittod (headless, 32-bit)
-- bin/64/alqo-qt (GUI, 64-bit) or bin/64/alqod (headless, 64-bit)
+- bin/64/cosmitto-qt (GUI, 64-bit) or bin/64/cosmittod (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run alqo-qt.exe.
+Unpack the files into a directory, and then run cosmitto-qt.exe.

 ### OSX

-Drag ALQO-Qt to your applications folder, and then run ALQO-Qt.
+Drag cosmitto-Qt to your applications folder, and then run cosmitto-Qt.

 ### Need Help?

-* See the documentation at the [ALQO Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [cosmitto Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ALQO Forum](http://forum.alqo.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [cosmitto Forum](http://forum.cosmitto.org/).
-* Join our Discord server [Discord Server](https://discord.alqo.org)
+* Join our Discord server [Discord Server](https://discord.cosmitto.org)
-* Join one of our Slack groups [ALQO Slack Groups](https://alqo.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [cosmitto Slack Groups](https://cosmitto.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build ALQO on your native platform.
+The following are developer notes on how to build cosmitto on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)